ZakariaPZ/Extremal-Learning/README.md

 extrapolation of the extremizing input vector from the original training dataset.

 This is an instructional example of this approach using Tensorflow.
+For more information on extremal learning, see https://arxiv.org/abs/2102.03626